1980 Copa Perú

 The 1980 Copa Perú season (Copa Perú 1980), the promotion tournament of Peruvian football.

-In this tournament after many qualification rounds, each one of the 24 departments in which Peru is politically divided, qualify a team.
-Those teams plus de team relegated from First Division on the last year, enter in two more rounds and finally 6 of them qualify for the Final round, staged in Lima (the capital).
+In this tournament, after many qualification rounds, each one of the 24 departments in which Peru is politically divided qualified a team.
+Those teams, plus the team relegated from First Division on the last year, enter in two more rounds and finally 6 of them qualify for the Final round, staged in Lima (the capital).

 Round robin tournament played in Lima.
 Six teams qualified from the Etapa Nacional.
 For this edition, 7 teams participated as Aguas Verdes (1979 runners-up) were invited to the Final.

 The champion was promoted to 1981 Torneo Descentralizado.

-Teams
+Departmental Stage

-The following list shows the teams that qualified for the National Stage.
+The following list shows the teams that qualified for the Regional Stage.